Copyright infringement: "Piracy"

-The term "piracy" has been used to refer to the unauthorised copying, distribution and selling of works in copyright.
-In 1668 publisher John Hancock wrote of "some dishonest Booksellers, called Land-Pirats, who make it their practise to steal Impressions of other mens Copies" in the work A String of Pearls: or, The Best Things Reserved till Last by Thomas Brooks.
+The term "piracy" has been used to refer to the unauthorized copying, distribution and selling of works in copyright.
+In 1668, publisher John Hancock wrote of "some dishonest Booksellers, called Land-Pirats, who make it their practice to steal Impressions of other mens Copies" in the work A String of Pearls: or, The Best Things Reserved till Last by Thomas Brooks.
 Over time the metaphor mostly used in the book-trade became more common, such that the use of the word 'pirate' itself to describe unauthorised publishing of books was attested to in Nathan Bailey's 1736 dictionary An Universal Etymological English Dictionary: